Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 1. Your landing page offer

-There are a lot of seemingly small, easy-to-miss details like this that could be stunting the potential of your landing pages.
+There are many seemingly small, easy-to-miss details like this that could be stunting the potential of your landing pages.
 Serious, ongoing customer research and continuous A/B testing are essential for optimizing their performance.

 2. Alignment with awareness stages

-Tailoring each landing page to a customer persona is important, of course.
-But customers in the same persona category can be in different stages of the buyer’s journey.
+Tailoring each landing page to a customer persona is important, of course, but customers in the same persona category can be in different stages of the buyer's journey.
 One may be in the awareness stage and just realizing a problem they have, while another is solution-aware and researching products that may help them.
-These differences impact behavior, so they have to inform your landing page goals and messaging.
+These differences affect behavior, so they should inform your landing page goals and messaging.

 3. Your messaging